-Chronic Obstructive Pulmonary Disease (COPD) includes lung diseases such as chronic bronchitis emphysema asthma.
-An estimated 24 million Americans are affected by COPD, but half of those people are not aware that they have it.
+Chronic Obstructive Pulmonary Disease (COPD) includes lung diseases such as chronic bronchitis, emphysema, and asthma.
+An estimated 24 million Americans are affected by COPD, but half of those people are not aware they have it.
 If you experience increased breathlessness, coughing, wheezing, and chest tightness, visit your doctor to get screened for COPD.
-Smoking, pollution, and genetics are the most common risk factors for COPD, so everyone is at risk.
+Smoking, pollution, and genetics are the most common risk factors for COPD.
 If you have COPD, learn how you can avoid exacerbations and when you need to visit the emergency room.

 How You Can Avoid Exacerbations

 - Thoroughly wash your hands often with warm water and soap.

 - Avoid touching your face to prevent illness.

 - Drink plenty of water and get plenty of sleep.